mongodb/mongo-spark/README.md

 [API Documentation](https://www.javadoc.io/doc/org.mongodb.spark/mongo-spark-connector_2.11)

+See the [1.x](https://github.com/mongodb/mongo-spark/tree/1.x) branch for the Spark 1.6.x version of the driver.

 ## Support / Feedback

 For issues with, questions about, or feedback for the MongoDB Spark Connector, please look into